The Lost Room: Reception

 The Lost Room received mostly positive reviews.
-At Rotten Tomatoes, the film holds a critical rating of 77% based on 13 reviews, with an audience rating of 86%.
+At Rotten Tomatoes, the miniseries holds a critical rating of 77% based on 13 reviews, with an audience rating of 86%.
 The site's critical consensus reads, "The Lost Room dazzles with its bold supernatural vision, even when its mythology becomes overwhelmingly convoluted."
 It scored 58 out of 100 on review aggregator website Metacritic by critics, who called it "intriguing" but also confusing, while earning an audience approval rating of 8.3.
 Craig Ceramist wrote in 2012, "The show (as with most good sci-fi series) amassed a huge cult following [...]
 Today fans are still trying to track down copies of 'the objects' that appear in the programmes."
 Mike Duffy of the Detroit Free Press called it "a terrific, six-hour miniseries, beautifully written and sharply directed."
 David Hinckley of the New York Daily News called it "a very complex metaphysical mystery, the enjoyment of which comes, in no small part, from the surprises that spill out as it slowly unfurls."
 A negative review from Matt Roush of TV Guide called it "an especially silly descent into incoherence."

 Entertainment Weeklys Gillian Flynn writes, "The Lost Room is stark noir, pulpy fiction, spiritual thriller, hero's-quest fantasy, and brainy videogame all at once.
 It's one of the most creative ideas to hit TV in a while.
 It falls to pieces at the end — but it's so much fun along the way you almost won't care...
 A large part of the fun is watching Miller learn to maneuver through his new, weird world, gathering clues that will bring back his daughter — it's like Riven meets Lord of the Rings."
 Alex Doyle enthuses, "The Lost Room was, hands down, the best thing ever produced by the Sci-Fi channel...
 The few loose ends left could have set up another round of storytelling in the world."